jcksnvllxr80/oxidized_fibbing_snake/README.md

 maturin develop --release  # runs faster
 ```

-modify python code to import the package and use it
+modify python code to import the package and use it.
 now you're ready to run the python script

 ---